syncfusion-content/fileformat-docs/File-Formats/XlsIO/Excel-to-PDF-Conversion.md

   {% endtabs %}

-## Excel with Autoshapes to PDF
+## Excel with AutoShapes to PDF

-XlsIO supports rendering Autoshapes in excel workbooks to PDF.
+XlsIO supports rendering AutoShapes in excel workbooks to PDF.
 The following code illustrates how to convert excel with autoshapes to PDF document.

 {% tabs %}